qlico/qlico/docs/quick-start.md

 the [Examples/Redis](examples/redis.md).
 If you're missing a service, feel free to contribute!

-After customizing to your needs, you can do a `docker-compose up` inside the `qlico-core` folder.
+After customizing to your needs, you can do a `docker compose up` inside the `qlico-core` folder.

 Congratulations, you're now running `qlico-core`.